GonzaloHirsch/jwt-nodejs-security/README.md

     return generateSafeCopy(users[id]);
 };

-// Recover a user based on username if present, but using the username as a the query export const getUserByUsername = (username: string): IUser | undefined => {
+// Recover a user based on username if present, using the username as a the query. export const getUserByUsername = (username: string): IUser | undefined => {
     const possibleUsers = Object.values(users).filter((user) => user.username === username);
-    // Undefined if no user with that username if (possibleUsers.length == 0) return undefined;
+    // Undefined if no user exists with that username. if (possibleUsers.length == 0) return undefined;
     return generateSafeCopy(possibleUsers[0]);
 };